jneug/typst-mantys/README.md

 ## Writing basics

-A basic template for a manual could look like this:
+A basic template for a manual could looks like this:

 ```typst
 #import "@local/mantys:1.0.0": *